Do you ever struggle to explain to colleagues what product management does?

 Product management knows the details of the product that needs to be communicated to the market.
 But Marketing (or more specifically the bit that deals with market communications) knows how best to market it.
-They know which promotional approaches works best, which exhibitions to go to and how to get the most from social media.
+They know which promotional approaches work best, which exhibitions to go to and how to get the most from social media.

-Of course it’s never that simple…
+Of course, it’s never that simple…

 The boundary between ‘what’ and ‘how’ is a matter of perception.
 Is a screen design ‘what’ the user wants to see or part of ‘how’ a feature is designed.

 Doing some product testing, helping Sales close a key deal and supporting a marketing event might be considered part of the ‘how’ but are also important parts of the product management role.